 Increases and decreases in prices are proportional to the demand for metal in various industries like technology, construction, and transportation.
 Recycled scrap metal is used to manufacture a huge range of products, including cell phones, electrical cables, aircraft, and the I-beams and rebar that go into bridges and buildings.
 The amount of activity in any of these industries has an influence on scrap metal pricing.

 The time of year may influence supply and demand, as well.
 For example, during warmer months, the construction industry tends to pick up and require more material, so pricing can increase.
 As other metal-hungry industries go through their own seasonal highs and lows, so does scrap metal pricing.

 Quality & Quantity of Scrap

-A high quantity of high-quality metals is a formula for positive gain for both the buyer and the seller.
-In times when demand is high for durable metals like iron & copper, you may be able to get more for your scrap of these metals.
-Similarly, during times when never-before-used ores of metal are less available, the value of scrap metal may increase.
+Scrap metal has to meet certain quality standards to make it usable by foundries, smelters, and mills.
+A large volume of high-quality, in-demand metals is a formula for positive gain for both the buyer and the seller.
+When demand is high for durable metals like iron and copper, you may be able to get more for your scrap.

 Production & Transportation Costs

 As an important link in the supply chain, it is essential for scrap recyclers to keep the metal moving efficiently.
 The collection, separation, and preparation of scrap metal happens at scrap yards like ours, often requiring moving material from one yard to another.
 So if the costs of energy and fuel are up, so are the costs of production and transportation for the recycler.
 Each stage of the process requires equipment, personnel, and fuel to get the metal from Point A to Point B. Changes in those costs can impact scrap metal pricing.